seyedsaeidmasoumzadeh/Fuzzy-Q-Learning/README.md

 ```

-You can create as many as needed fuzzy sets, initialise them, and assign them to an input state variable to build your FIS as follows:
+You can create fuzzy sets (as many as needed), initialise them, and assign them to an input state variable to build your FIS as follows:
 ```
 x1 = StateVariable.InputStateVariable(FuzzySet.Trapeziums(-2.4, -2, -1, -0.5), FuzzySet.Trapeziums(-1, -0.5, 0.5 , 1), FuzzySet.Trapeziums(0.5, 1, 2, 2.4) )
 x2 = StateVariable.InputStateVariable(FuzzySet.Triangles(-2.4,-0.5,1), FuzzySet.Triangles(-0.5,1,2.4))